-Make the Medicaid program more accessible through fully expanding Medicaid, removing the 5-year waiting period for long-term permanent residents, and preventing cuts to reimbursement rates.
+Make access to health care more accessible through fully expanding Medicaid, removing the 5-year waiting period for lawful permanent residents and extending post-partum Medicaid to 12 months.

 Ensure greater payment for behavioral health services through mental health parity enforcement, which requires insurers to treat mental health as they do physical health, and Medicaid waivers to allow payment for inpatient treatment for substance use disorder and serious mental illness.

 Remove barriers to high-quality, short-term training opportunities for adults with low incomes seeking meaningful, living-wage jobs.

 Increase the state minimum wage to meet a livable standard of pay and tie it to equitably meet inflation growth over time.